gfhejun/react-demos/README.md

 build : lib.

-array : how to list the array.

 helloworld : hello world to reactjs.

+iterator : how to use iterator.

 requirejs : use reactjs by requirejs.